source-foundry/font-v/CONTRIBUTING.md

 See the tox documentation for additional details and further information about available Python interpreter versions.

-Please include pytest tests with all source changes!
+Please include new pytest tests (or update existing tests if appropriate) with all source changes!
+This will greatly accelerate the review process for your changes.

-#### Contribute Source Upstream
+Cross platform continuous integration testing is performed on all pull requests that are submitted to the project.
+You may view the results of the tests on your source code changes in the pull request thread.

+### Propose your changes

-Submit a pull request to the `font-v` repository using the Github UI.
+When you are ready to propose your source code changes for upstream review, submit a pull request to the `font-v` repository using the Github UI.
+Please include sufficient information in the initial post of the pull request to orient the project maintainer to your changes as well as links to any pertinent open issue report threads.

 Please refer to Github documentation for details on the pull request workflow or feel free to contact us to ask for additional information if you have not previously attempted a pull request on Github.
-We would be glad to help!
+We would be glad to help so that this is not a barrier to your contribution!